es-sns121/Shell/README.md

 # eshell : Evan's Shell

 This is a simple shell program written in c++.
-It supports file redirection (future) and piping (future).
+It supports file redirection and piping
+(future).
 It has a number of builtin functions: help, exit, and cd (future).